fabriziosalmi/alma/docs/ARCHITECTURE.md

 ## Overview

-AI-CDN follows a **4-layer architecture** that separates concerns and enables clean abstractions:
+ALMA follows a **4-layer architecture** that separates concerns and enables clean abstractions:

 ```
 ┌───────────────────────────────────────────────────────────┐